-The Phalaborwa updated interim economic study (“Interim Study”) has confirmed strong base line economics for the project, which has a base case NPV10 of US$611 million.
-Given Phalaborwa is a chemical processing operation, with its resource sitting at surface in a chemically cracked form, it has a much lower operating cost than traditional rare earth mining projects, and it is therefore estimated to be the highest margin rare earth project in development today outside of China.
+The Phalaborwa updated interim economic study (Interim Study) released in December 2024 confirmed strong base line economics for the project, which has a base case NPV10 of US$611 million.
+Given Phalaborwa is a chemical processing operation, with its resource sitting at surface in a chemically cracked form, it has a much lower operating cost than traditional rare earth mining projects, and it is therefore estimated to be one of the highest margin rare earth projects in development today outside of China.

-A process flowsheet to extract rare earth elements from the phosphogypsum stacks has been developed by Rainbow and has been subject to extensive testwork: read more in a Technical Update published September 2024.
-The flowsheet comprises hydraulic reclamation of the gypsum, which is processed through a simple hydrometallurgical plant to recover the rare earths and produce a high grade rare earth feed stream for the separation process.
-The separation process utilises continuous ion exchange (“CIX”) and continuous ion chromatography (“CIC”), which has efficiency and environmental benefits over the solvent extraction methodology traditionally used for rare earth separation.
+A process flowsheet to extract rare earth elements from the phosphogypsum stacks has been developed by Rainbow and has been subject to extensive testwork.
+The flowsheet comprises mechanical reclamation of the gypsum, which is processed through a simple hydrometallurgical plant to recover the rare earths and produce a high grade rare earth feed stream for the solvent extraction (SX) separation process.
+Due to the efficiencies embedded in the Phalaborwa process via Rainbow’s IP, the flowsheet requires simpler and more cost-effective SX circuits than are the industry norm; read more about the decision to use SX for separation.

-Rainbow is currently in the process of preparing a definitive feasibility study (“DFS”) for the project, following which financing and construction will commence.
+Rainbow is currently in the process of preparing a definitive feasibility study (DFS) for the project, following which financing and construction will commence, with first production expected from 2028.
 The project has been identified by the U.S. Government as an important contributor to REE supply chain independence, with the U.S. International Development Finance Corporation’s proposed investment of US$50 million for Phalaborwa, via TechMet, as announced at the U.N.’s Climate Change Conference, COP28.

 Where we operate